liyaSileshi/fame/README.md

 ### Quick Start

-Get up and running with TImage Editor app:
+Get up and running with Image Editor app:

 1. Once you have the repo cloned and met all the requirements above, start the packager that will transform your JS code on-the-fly: